HumlabLu/lucris-rs/README.md

 The web-app shows a drop-down menu with all the models installed on your system, with the one defined by `OAIMODEL` selected as default.
 If the `OAIMODEL` variable is not defined, the first available Ollama model is chosen.

+Make sure ollama is running, if not it will fail and exit.
+Check the `lucrisbot.log` logfile for info if that happens.

 If you export your OpenAI key before running the web app, it uses the OpenAI API instead of a local model.

 ```bash